valsdav/ECAL_Weights_MC/PileupMC/README.md

 If *mode=2* a CSV file with statistical info about the bias for each combination of PU and signal.
 If *mode=1* a simple root tree with the reconstructed amplitude and bias for each event is created.

 ## Join the bias per strip
-At this step the bias is calculated for xtal for each set of weights optimized for all the combinations of PU and signal.
-We have to merge all the datasets  and calculate the bias statistics for strip instead of for xtal.
+At this step the bias is calculated for strip for each set of weights optimized for all the combinations of PU and signal.
+We have to merge all the datasets with the sript  **joinStripBias.py**.

-The script **joinStripBias.py** does this job and produces a final datasets with all the bias for each strip, for each PU and signal amplitude, calculated with each set of weights (identified by the *wPU* and *wS* labels).
+The script **joinStripBias.py**  produces a final datasets with all the bias for each strip, for each PU and signal amplitude, calculated with each set of weights (identified by the *wPU* and *wS* labels).

 ```
 python joinStripBias.py -d DOF -w weights_files_per_strip  -i inputdir -o outputfile [--dry]